Wondering how to save money on accommodation in Australia?

 There’s always good old-fashioned camping.

-Camping is a great pastime that allows us to break away from the four walls of safety, to get outdoors and experience Australia.
+Camping is a great pastime that allows us to break away from the four walls of safety, to get outdoors and experience the real Australia.

 You probably don’t need me to tell you Australia is a vast country and large amounts of it are still untouched.
 It’s surprisingly easy to find eye-catching views from camping areas around every one of the seven states.